 After the discussion, direct students to reflect in writing about what they learned about other members of their writing community and ways in which they might use this information to help them as they write and communicate in all media.

 Blackboard.com, a resource mentioned in the workshop videos, hosts Web space for users interested in setting up a site for their students.
 Access to the site is free for the first 60 days to allow users to try out this service.
 After that, there is an annual fee for maintaining the site.

 If you are interested in setting up a class Web space for your writers, you should also investigate your school or district's sites to see if they can offer you space without charge.

 What's the best lesson you ever shared with student writers using technology?
 How have they helped you learn more about new media?
-Share these and other thoughts on Channel-Talk.
+Share these and other thoughts on Teacher-Talk.